 I am a big fan of the bow and arrow for a variety of reasons, and I personally think that anyone who has an interest in primitive survival skills or modern urban survival should seriously consider purchasing a good bow and arrow and become proficient in using it.
 There are hundreds of bows to choose from, but my particular bow of choice is an October Mountain Blue Ridge Hunter Take Down Recurve Bow.
 Below are six reasons why you should consider owning a similar survival take-down bow.

-A good take-down bow should only cost you a couple hundred bucks and if you take care of it, you can expect it to last your lifetime.
-Not only is the bow itself affordable, but the ammunition (arrows) are cost effective too.
+A good take-down bow should only cost you a couple of hundred bucks and if you take care of it, you can expect it to last your lifetime.
+Not only is the bow itself affordable, but the ammunition (arrows) is cost-effective too.
 Once you hone your shooting skills, you should be able to retrieve your arrows after shooting and reuse them over and over again.
 With a little practice, you can also easily make your own arrows using wooden dowels or even natural-found wood and plant shafts.

 4. Laws, Red Tape, and Paperwork

-Legal limitations and laws are much more lax on the bow and arrow than they are with guns and bullets.
-You don’t have to mess with paperwork and permits, even though, in the right hands the bow and arrow is equally deadly.
+Legal limitations and laws are much laxer on the bow and arrow than they are with guns and bullets.
+You don’t have to mess with paperwork and permits, even though, in the right hands, the bow and arrow are equally deadly.
 The less you have to deal with this stuff the better.